FOCUS ON SYMPATHETIC DENERVATION

 Scientific papers/presentations related to preclinical research on Sympathetic Denervation therapies:

 Twelve Week Safety and Efficacy of a Novel Extravascular Bi-lateral Renal Denervation Device in a Porcine Model at Nominal Dose.
 Chang Wook Jeong, Jay Budrewicz, John H. Keating, Misty Williams-Fritze, Peter Markham, Rami Tzafriri.
-Presented at TCT 2024, October 27-30, 2024, Washington, DC
+Presented at TCT 2024, October 27-30, 2024, Washington, DC.

 Morphometric analysis of the human common hepatic artery (CHA) reveals a rich and accessible target for sympathetic liver denervation.
 Abraham Rami Tzafriri PhD, Fernando Garcia-Polite PhD, John Keating DVM DACVP et al. Scientific Reports, 10.1038/s41598-022-05475-6